JjAppleseed/QGIS-Website/source/site/getinvolved/faq/index.rst

 FAQ
 ====

-Here we collect answers to question which come up very often.
+Here we collect answers to questions which come up very often.

-We will start of with this one page, maybe restructure it into sections, or even more pages if needed
+We will start off with this one page, maybe restructure it into sections, or even more pages if needed